parrt/msan501-old/notes/dictionaries.md

 Pac-Man maps to 1982
 ```

-So this works great we have an association.
+So this works great; we have an association.
 But, we can't conveniently look things up by the key.
 We have to do everything by index.

 ```python
 >>> print games['Minecraft']